planetarysoftware/TSC/Lifecycle.md

 and when that purpose is achieved, the TLWG will stand down.

 TLPs are free to create their own Working Groups which are autonomous groups collaborating to fulfill a set of responsibilities.
-Working Groups are eventually chartered by their project TC.
+These Working Groups are chartered by the TC of the project they exist under.

 ```
  TSC